rkapl/nsocker/README.md

 namespaces.
 But some distributions do not enable them because of security concerns (ArchLinux as of late 2017), and you will not be able to get back to the original namespace, so you have to fork.
-Also you can not bind-mount them as an ordinary user, so you will need a running process (so why not NSocker?).
+Also you can not bind-mount them as an ordinary user, so you will need a running process to keep the namespaces alive (so why not NSocker?).

-So the typical use case for NSocker is building a web scraper.
+The typical use case for NSocker is building a web scraper.
 You want it to have a control interface, but access the web pages using a VPN.

 If you have control over yor application, you can use the NSocker C client API